DFuqua23/Active-Directory-Corp-Lab/README.md

 ## 3. Password Resets
 For lab purposes, the change to the lockout policy makes it easier for me to simulate a failed logon attmept and locked user accounts.
+Funny enough, I actually did forget what I changed the password to and ended up organicaly failing multiple logon attempts by accident.
+I realized that having a lower amount of failed logon could be a hinderance by creating an increase in locked accounts across an organization from not having enough available atttempts.
 <img width="700" height="500" alt="Reset Psssword 1" src="https://github.com/user-attachments/assets/e83cd280-78cc-425a-a47e-a113bce85700" />
 <img width="700" height="500" alt="Reset Password 2" src="https://github.com/user-attachments/assets/7313db53-ee2b-43c3-847d-c45e1a2351c0" />